rushminatorr/platform/infrastructure/README.md

 Optionally, there is a choice to deploy x86 or arm nodes on Packet.

-After the infrastructure setup, iofog ECN is deployed on the GKE cluster using the iofog Helm chart.
+After the infrastructure setup, iofog ECN is deployed on the GKE cluster using the iofogctl.

-Once the control plane is setup, ansible is used to configure edge nodes provided by user as an inventory in the hosts.ini file, and any packet nodes cretaed.
+Once the control plane is setup, ansible is used to configure edge nodes created by packet.
 Iofog agent software id deployed on these, configured and registerd with the iofog controller in the control plane.

 ![components](docs/components.png)